 My shots feel crisp and clean no matter where I am on the court – at the baseline serving or returning or at the net volleying.

-What I appreciate most about this paddle is that it sits in an ideal weight category – not too heavy or too light, but just right for my game.
+What I appreciate most about this best paddle for tennis elbow is that it sits in an ideal weight category – not too heavy or too light, but just right for my game.

 It’s very maneuverable, so I can play with it in doubles or singles, producing those powerful groundstrokes.
 The sweet spot sits higher, which means you get more power out of your shots.